 - Automatic cautions for any players who are involved in face-to-face (but non-mass confrontation) interactions.
-Shoving, jostling, and fighting for space will result in a straight Yellow Card for Unsportsmanlike Behaviour.
+Shoving, jostling, and fighting for space will result in a straight Yellow Card for Unsportsmanlike Behavior.
 Match Officials should stay away and allow the emotional situation to deescalate before engaging from a safe distance. - Serious physical altercations will result in an automatic red card. - Mass confrontations will result in automatic dismissals for all involved. - There will be ZERO tolerance for spitting on or around the field of play.
-This will result in an automatic dismissal from the game.
-Spitting does not have to be directed at anyone for the dismissal.
+If spitting is seen by one of the match officials, the following procedure will be followed: